 - An opening has been cut into the bottom of an otherwise acceptable door to install a pet door.

 - A steel door with a fixed glass panel that is not fire-rated has been installed.
 We check the “bug” on the glass and it is usually safety glass, but have yet to find one with glass that is fire-rated.
 The door shown below is an example.

 - A remodeler doing a “flip” house changes out all the doors in the home to update the interior, and replaces the old door to the garage with a hollow-core interior door.

 We recommend that the door between garage and residence should be equipped with a self-closing device, although no longer required by the IRC and FBC.
 Every few years there is a news story in Florida about someone, usually an older person, asphyxiated by carbon monoxide fumes because they left the door to garage open with their car running while they rushed into the house on a quick errand, then became distracted and stayed in the house, while forgetting to turn off the car or close the door.

+For details of the other fire separation requirements between garage and house, see our blog post What are the code requirements for fire separation between an attached garage and the house?
 It is further worth noting that a carport is required to have a minimum of two open sides by the IRC.
 If a third side is closed, it must be treated as a garage.
-Go to our blog post What is the difference between a carport and a garage? for more on this.
+See What is the difference between a carport and a garage? for more on this.

 To learn more about doors and windows, see these other blog posts:

 Click on magnifying glass